MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/GetRSSFeedsonKaizala/Display RSS Feeds in Kaizala groups.md

 ## Implementation steps

-1. [Download the "GetRSSFeedsOnKaizala-SolutionPackage.zip"](/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/GetRSSFeedsonKaizala/GetRssFeedsonKaizala-SolutionPackage.zip) (*This package contain "RSS-feed-ActionPackage.zip" and "RSS-feed-FlowPackage.zip"*)
+1. Download the ["GetRSSFeedsOnKaizala-SolutionPackage.zip"](/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/GetRSSFeedsonKaizala/GetRssFeedsonKaizala-SolutionPackage.zip) (*This package contain "RSS-feed-ActionPackage.zip" and "RSS-feed-FlowPackage.zip"*)
-2. [Download the latest version of Kaizala "ActionSDK.Zip"](https://manage.kaiza.la/MiniApps/DownloadSDK)(*This contains KAS client file*)
+2. Download the latest version of Kaizala ["ActionSDK.Zip"](https://manage.kaiza.la/MiniApps/DownloadSDK)(*This contains KAS client file*)
-3. Edit the "RSS-feed-ActionPackage.zip" (*See steps below*)
+3. Edit the "RSS-feed-ActionPackage.zip" (*as below*)
    - Unzip action package "RSS-feed-ActionPackage.zip" to a folder
    - Change the action "id" and "provider name" in package.json (*this step is mandatory*)
    - Add KAS client file to this folder